-Legs and heart pumping – we did get the great views we had come to see – the brilliant sea, the bustling port, the city sprawl and the mountains back in the direction of Cassis.
+Legs and heart pumping – we did get the great views we came to see.
+As we moved around we saw the brilliant sea, the bustling port, the city sprawl and the mountains back in the direction of Cassis.
 It was truly an amazing sight.

-This would likely be our last big city stop on this 3 week tour of France so we thought we should do a sightseeing tour.
-David beat the old ladies for two seats on the Petit Train – only to learn we could only board it at the port.
-We saw the “hop on hop off” bus and even followed it for a bit – but we would again miss this experience.
+This was our last big city stop on this 3 week tour of France so we thought we should do a sightseeing tour.
+David beat the old ladies for two seats on the Petit Train.
+And then learned we could only board it at the port.
+We saw the “hop on hop off” bus and even followed it for a bit.
+But we again missed this experience.
 In the end we just drove through Marseille and the harbour and left it at that.

 While there may have been more destinations exploring around Avignon, we decided to settle for a slow drive home thru Salon and no more stops.
 Enough was enough!
 We even managed to make it to dinner that night at 7pm for an early quiet night.

-It had been a busy few days exploring around Avignon.
+It was a busy few days exploring around Avignon.
 On our final day, we got up early and packed to leave Avignon.
-We were heading to spend our last days visiting French wine country.
+We headed to spend our last days visiting French wine country.